hbc/Intro-to-R-2-day/lessons/07_advR-matching.md

 	important_genes <- c("ENSMUSG00000083700", "ENSMUSG00000080990", "ENSMUSG00000065619", "ENSMUSG00000047945", "ENSMUSG00000081010", 	"ENSMUSG00000030970")
 	```

-2. Extract the rows containing the important genes from your `rpkm_data` dataset.
+2. Using the `important_genes` vector, extract the rows containing the important genes from your `rpkm_data` dataset.
 3. _**Extra credit:** Extract the rows containing the important genes from your `rpkm_data` dataset using the `%in%` operator._

 ***